-Our Board of Directors recommends a vote "FOR" the nominee of the Board of Directors with respect to Proposal No. 1, an affirmative vote on proposal Nos.
-2, 3 and 4, and with respect to Proposal No. 5, a vote "FOR" 1 year as frequency of the shareholder vote to approve the compensation of Harvard Bioscience's named executive officers.
+Our Board of Directors recommends a vote "FOR" the nominees of the Board of Directors with respect to Proposal No. 1, and an affirmative vote on proposal Nos.
+2, 3 and 4.
 Proxies will be voted as specified.
 If your proxy is properly submitted, it will be voted in the manner you direct.
 If you do not specify instructions with respect to any particular matter to be acted upon at the meeting, proxies will be voted in favor of the Board of Directors' recommendations.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Thursday, May 18, 2017: The Proxy Statement and 2016 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2016, are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Thursday, May 16, 2019: The Proxy Statement and 2018 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2018, are available at www.proxyvote.com.
 The Annual Report, however, is not part of the proxy solicitation material.